-We aim to provide a balanced curriculum to satisfy the needs of each child and to develop their full potential.
+We aim to provide a rich, broad and balanced curriculum based on vocabulary rich texts (The Power of Reading) to satisfy the needs of each child and to develop their full potential.
 Our policy is that all children work and progress at their own level and the work planned by the teachers takes account of these needs.

-As a school we have created our own programmes of study, Details of what is taught and when can be found on the school website under curriculum.
+As a school, we have created our own programmes of study, details of what is taught and when can be found on the school website under curriculum.